by Resource Associates @ grantwriters.net

 - Community-faith based organizations

-While you are in the early stages of writing your grant, give your partners time to develop a strong letter of commitment (LOC) that states their support for your grant application and proposed project and outlines how they will contribute to your grant.
+While you are in the early stages of writing your grant, give your partners time to develop a strong letter of commitment (LOC) stating their support for your grant application and proposed project and outlines how they will contribute to your grant.
 Once a partnership is agreed on, develop a Memorandum of Understanding (MOU) or Memorandum of Agreement (MOA),.
-These are working agreements that detail the scope of services you and your partners will perform in order to achieve your goals and objectives.
+These are working agreements detailing the scope of services you and your partners will perform in order to achieve your goals and objectives.

 Roles and Contributions